ktseo41/iron-branch/README.md

 - I would appreciate it if you could help me with React code.
 - Fork it, Pull Request it, I'll check it out. or just Pull Request it without fork.
 - Anything else about managing project, please let me know.
 Thank you I love you!

+### About iron-branch

+- A non-visual app as much as possible is the primary goal.
+After that, it will be possible to enhance the visual effect by selecting according to the user's choice.
+For example, player earnings ranking charts, tower and barracks status, etc.
+- The name `iron-branch` is inspired by the [Iron Branch](https://dota2.gamepedia.com/Iron_Branch) item in dota 2 for sure. and no meaning for that 😂